Child Trust Fund Maturities

 What to do next?

 Your Child Trust Fund maturity pack will give you a final value for your plan, and include all the information you need to make your decision on what to do next.
-However, now the Child Trust Fund is in your control, you have 3 basic options to choose from.
+However, now the Child Trust Fund is in your control, you have 2 options to choose from.

 Your options in detail

-If you’ve decided you have plans for the money now, that’s fine too.
-The money can only be sent to you, so if you choose to have the funds sent to a UK bank account this must be in your name and we may require additional proof of identity.
+If you’ve decided you have plans for the money now, the money can only be sent to you.
+If you choose to have the funds sent to a UK bank account this must be in your name and we may require additional proof of identity.

 If we do not hear from you, when you turn 18 your plan will simply become a Matured Child Trust Fund and will remain invested with us until you contact us with your decision.
 After three months, the maturity guarantee will end.